-Your doctor may check for the causes of your stroke by taking blood tests to determine your cholesterol and blood sugar levels, checking your pulse for an irregular heartbeat and taking a blood pressure measurement.
+Your doctor may investigate the causes of your stroke by taking blood tests to determine your cholesterol and blood sugar levels, whether you have anaemia (low haemoglobin in the blood), inflammation, or high levels of chemicals such as potassium.

 Even if the physical symptoms of a stroke are obvious, brain imaging should also be carried out to determine:

-- if the stroke has been caused by a blocked artery or burst blood vessel
+- whether the stroke has been caused by a blocked artery or burst blood vessel

 - which part of the brain has been affected